-In California’s oldest state park, Big Basin Redwoods State Park, the Sunset / Sky to Sea Loop is one of the park’s most popular spots to hike.
-This hike is not for the faint of heart through as it is around 11 miles and it gains almost 2,000 feet during that time.
-On the trail, you will see redwoods, banana slugs, and three waterfalls though so it is worth getting tired to experience something this unique.
+In California’s oldest state park, Big Basin Redwoods State Park, the Sunset / Sky to Sea Loop is one of the park’s most popular hikes.
+This hike is not for the faint of heart though, as it is around 11 miles, and it gains almost 2,000 feet during that time.
+On the trail, you will see redwoods, banana slugs, and three waterfalls, so it is worth getting tired to experience something this unique.
 Here is all the information.

 - $10 to enter the park

 - 11 miles, .6 more if you do the Redwood Grove as well

 - 1,900 feet of elevation gain

 - Bring at least 2-3 liters of water as you will go through a lot.

 - This information is from my hike in 2016.

 The trailhead for this hike is located directly across the road from the visitor center.
 After arriving at the center, you can park in the lot across the street then head over to the center to pay your fee.
 The parking lot can fit around 50 cars, but it can fill up on busy summer weekends.